 - Domestic assault and similar crimes.

 Pending felony charge: A criminal charge is “pending” after a prosecutor files a Complaint but before resolution of the case.
-And a person with a pending felony chargemay not legally possess “any pistol or semiautomatic military-style assault weapon.”
-Minn.
+And a person with a pending felony charge may not legally “receive, ship, or transport any pistol or semiautomatic military-style assault weapon …” Minn.
 Stat. § 624.713, Subd.
 1a.
-So that applies to people on pretrial diversion or stay of adjudication (since the charge is pending until the end), as well.
+And that applies to people on pretrial diversion or stay of adjudication (since the charge is pending until the end), as well.
 See, Minn.
 Stat. § 624.713, Subd.
 1 (7), for persons facing felony “crime of violence” charges.
 So a person can face felony possession of a firearm charges, even with no prior convictions.

 Felony convictions: We begin with the General Rule.

 Discharge of a Minnesota conviction generally restores the person’s civil rights.
 And it does to full citizenship; the same as if the conviction had not taken place.
 Minn.
 Stat. § 609.165, Restoration of civil rights; possession of firearms, Subd.
 1. So, not everyone with a Minnesota felony conviction will be a felon in possession.

 “Certain convicted felons ineligible to possess firearms or ammunition. … a person who has been convicted of a crime of violence, as defined in section 624.712, subdivision 5, is not entitled to … possess, … a firearm or ammunition for the remainder of the person’s lifetime.
 Any person who has received such a discharge … whose ability to possess firearms and ammunition has been restored under subdivision 1d, shall not be subject to the restrictions of this subdivision.“

 And the exception to the exception: Minn.
 Stat. § 609.165, Subd 1d: